aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/40-creating-ci-cd-pipeline.en.md

 ### Launching CI/CD Pipeline Infrastructure Creation

-Now please open a Command Prompt window and cd into the directory containing "CicdInfraAsCode.csproj" project file, which relative to the project root is "infra-as-code/CicdInfraAsCode/src", and run the following command to start creation of the CI/CD pipeline:
+Now please open a Command Prompt window and cd into the directory containing "CicdInfraAsCode.csproj" project file, which relative to the solution root is in "infra-as-code/CicdInfraAsCode/src".

+> If you never ran `cdK` CLI before in the currently-configured AWS Region, and you are not using an AWS event supplied VM, you may need to run `cdk bootstrap` command that runs a CloudFormation template that configures some resources required for the CDK to function.
+This is a one-time thing per AWS region.

+Next, run the following command to start creation of the CI/CD pipeline:
 ```bash
 cdk deploy --require-approval never
 ```